-- 2 In 1980 the Illinois General Assembly amended Title 9 of - 3 the Environmental Protection Act to establish provisional - 4 variances as an additional form of short term regulatory relief. - 5 Provisional variances are appropriate where it can be shown that - 6 compliance on a short term basis with any rule or regulation, - 7 requirement, or order of the Board, or with any permit - 8 requirement would impose an arbitrary or unreasonable hardship. - 9 Section 35(b) of the Act also requires that the Board grant - 10 a provisional variance within two working days from the date of - 11 notification from the Illinois EPA that a provisional variance is - 12 appropriate.
-In order to facilitate this process, the Illinois - 13 EPA typically times the filing of its provisional variance - 14 recommendation to coincide with scheduled Board meetings. - 15 Provisional variances are intended to cover short term - 16 hardship situations.
-Section 36(c) of the Act provides that a - 17 provisional variance can only be granted for a maximum of 45 - 18 days, and no single facility can be granted provisional variances - 19 which exceed a duration of 90 days in any calendar year.
-This - 20 mechanism differs from the regular variance, which may be granted - 21 for up to five years, and the adjusted standard or site specific
+In 1980 the Illinois General Assembly amended Title 9 of the Environmental Protection Act to establish provisional variances as an additional form of short term regulatory relief.
+Provisional variances are appropriate where it can be shown that compliance on a short term basis with any rule or regulation, requirement, or order of the Board, or with any permit requirement would impose an arbitrary or unreasonable hardship.

+9 Section 35(b) of the Act also requires that the Board grant 10 a provisional variance within two working days from the date of 11 notification from the Illinois EPA that a provisional variance is 12 appropriate.
+In order to facilitate this process, the Illinois 13 EPA typically times the filing of its provisional variance 14 recommendation to coincide with scheduled Board meetings.
-- 22 regulation, which typically grant permanent regulatory relief. - 23 Because of the relief granted by provisional variances is of such - 24 a short duration, no prior public notice or opportunity for

-1 comment or hearing is provided.
-However, provisional variances
+Provisional variances are intended to cover short term hardship situations.
+Section 36(c) of the Act provides that a provisional variance can only be granted for a maximum of 45 days, and no single facility can be granted provisional variances which exceed a duration of 90 days in any calendar year.
+This mechanism differs from the regular variance, which may be granted for up to five years, and the adjusted standard or site specific regulation, which typically grant permanent regulatory relief.
+Because of the relief granted by provisional variances is of such a short duration, no prior public notice or opportunity for comment or hearing is provided.
+However, provisional variances are only granted by the State of Illinois and do not protect facilities from U.S. EPA or citizen enforcement actions.

-- 2 are only granted by the State of Illinois and do not protect - 3 facilities from U.S. EPA or citizen enforcement actions. - 4 In 35 Illinois Administrative Code Part 180, the Illinois - 5 EPA has established procedural regulations for the provisional - 6 variance application and recommendation process.
-The pending - 7 regulatory proposal should be read with these regulations in - 8 mind.
-Section 180.202(b) of the existing procedural regulations - 9 establishes the informational requirements currently applicable - 10 to all provisional variance applications. - 11 The relevant informational requirements for thermal - 12 provisional variance applications are: A statement identifying - 13 the requirement from which the variance is requested; a - 14 description of the business or activity for which the variance is - 15 requested; the quantity and types of materials used in that - 16 process or activity; the quantity, types and nature of the - 17 materials to be discharged and the identification of the - 18 receiving waterway; an assessment of any adverse environmental - 19 impacts which the variance may produce; an explanation of why - 20 compliance with the requirement imposes arbitrary and - 21 unreasonable hardship; a description of the proposed methods and
+In 35 Illinois Administrative Code Part 180, the Illinois EPA has established procedural regulations for the provisional variance application and recommendation process.
+The pending regulatory proposal should be read with these regulations in mind.
+Section 180.202(b) of the existing procedural regulations establishes the informational requirements currently applicable to all provisional variance applications.

+The relevant informational requirements for thermal 11 12 provisional variance applications are: A statement identifying 13 the requirement from which the variance is requested; a 14 description of the business or activity for which the variance is 15 requested; the quantity and types of materials used in that process or activity; the quantity, types and nature of the 16 17 materials to be discharged and the identification of the 18 receiving waterway; an assessment of any adverse environmental 19 impacts which the variance may produce; an explanation of why 20 compliance with the requirement imposes arbitrary and 21 unreasonable hardship; a description of the proposed methods and which the variance is requested; a statement of whether the applicant has been granted any provisional variances within the calendar year, and the terms and duration of such variances; a statement regarding the applicant's current permit status; and any Board orders in effect regarding the applicant's activities and any matters currently before the Board in which the applicant is a party.

-- 22 a timetable for achieving compliance; a discussion of alternative - 23 methods of compliance and the factors influencing the choice to - 24 apply for a provisional variance; a statement of the period for
+22 a timetable for achieving compliance; a discussion of alternative 23 methods of compliance and the factors influencing the choice to 24 apply for a provisional variance; a statement of the period for